ros4pro/learn-hugo/content/english/vision/object_detection_tf2/get_images_from_robot/index.md

      * then type `source ~\.bashrc`
      * and check again the value of `ROS_MASTER_URI` ...

-🐍 You can use the Python program `get_image_from_robot.py` from the `tod_tf2` directory to save the cube images in files named `imagesxxx.png`
-(`xxx` = `001`, `002` ...). <br>
+🐍 You can use the Python program `tod_tf2/get_image_from_robot.py` to save the cube images in files named `imagesxxx.png` (`xxx` = `001`, `002` ...). <br>
-Pressing any key allows you to switch from one image to another, pressing the `Q` key exits the program:
+Pressing any key switches from one image to another, pressing the `Q` key exits the program:

 ```python
 import cv2, rospy